Best Tech YouTube Channels: 25 Creators Every Tech Fan Should Watch

 Channel link: zollotech

-• Content focus: iOS updates, feature breakdowns, Apple news and how tos
+• Topics covered: iOS updates, feature breakdowns, Apple news and “how to” guides

-• Upload frequency: Multiple times per week, especially around software releases
+• Upload frequency: Multiple times per week, more often around Apple software releases

 MacRumors